-The other investment #2 (in addition to cash and derivatives which may be used for hedging purposes, if applicable) are equity investments which are not classified as sustainable investment.
+The other investment #2 (in addition to cash and certain derivatives which may be used for hedging purposes, if applicable) are equity investments which are not classified as sustainable investment.
 They are investments made strictly in accordance with the Sub-Fund's investment strategy and have the purpose of implementing the Sub-Fund's investment strategy.
 All such investments are made subject to ESG analysis and are subject to a screening of minimum safeguards to ensure that their business activities are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 These instruments are not used to achieve the environmental or social characteristics promoted by the Sub-Fund.

-How does the use of derivatives attain the sustainable investment objective?
+How does the use of derivatives attain the environmental and social characteristics promoted by the financial product?